Banging Toolbox

 Do you need a professional brand for DIY use?

 In most of my tool reviews, I always emphasize the need for pro-level equipment, even for DIY use.
 Bench grinders are among the few exceptions to this rule.
-For most purposes, a good DIY brand will do just fine.
+For most purposes, a top-notch DIY brand will do just fine.

 Bench grinders are fairly simple in terms of design and function, so even a DIY brand should provide satisfactory performance for a tool that’s not used often.